For President Trump’s party, the 2018 elections did not turn out as hoped.

 Republican National Committee and two joint fundraising committees with the Trump campaign

 After Election Day 2016, the RNC paid for a large holiday party at Trump’s D.C. hotel.
-It paid about $117,000 to rent the venue — a considerable increase from the budget of past RNC holiday parties, which were held at a Capitol Hill bar called the Hawk ’n’ Dove.
+It spent about $117,000 to rent the venue — a considerable increase from the budget of past RNC holiday parties, which were held at a Capitol Hill bar called the Hawk ’n’ Dove.
 The 2014 holiday party at the bar, for instance, had cost just $29,000.

-In summer 2017, the RNC then paid for a gala fundraiser at Trump’s D.C. hotel that cost more than $167,000.
-Trump himself attended.
+In summer 2017, the RNC paid for a gala fundraiser at Trump’s D.C. hotel that cost more than $167,000.
+Trump attended.
 The RNC said the cost for this event was equal to — or less than — similar events at other venues.
 For instance, the committee paid the U.S. government $276,000 to host a gala fundraiser in October at the federally owned Mellon Auditorium.

 In January 2018 alone, the RNC spent $152,000 at Trump properties, including $62,000 at Mar-a-Lago for a gala fundraiser.
 Trump was scheduled to attend that event but skipped it because of a brief government shutdown.

-Overall, in 2017 and 2018 combined, about twelve percent of the money that the RNC spent for venue rentals and catering was spent at a Trump property.
+Overall, in 2017 and 2018 combined, 10 percent of the money that the RNC spent for venue rentals and catering went to Trump properties.
 But the figure was much higher for January alone, when the RNC held that Mar-a-Lago event.
 In that month, 80% of its expenditures on venue and catering went to Trump properties.

 Republican Governors Association

-The governors' association paid more than $400,000 to hold its 2017 spring meetings at Trump’s Doral golf resort, outside Miami.
-A spokesman for the group said that the event was planned in early 2015, before Trump entered the presidential race.
+The governors’ association paid more than $400,000 to hold its 2017 spring meetings at Trump’s Doral golf resort, outside Miami.
+A spokesman for the group said the event was planned in early 2015, before Trump entered the presidential race.
 He said the group has not planned any future events at Trump properties.

 America First Action